-Accounting Standard AASB 10 'Consolidated Financial Statements' has not been adopted in the preparation of the special purpose report.
+Accounting Standard AASB 10 'Consolidated Financial Statements' has not been adopted in the preparation of this special purpose financial report.

 (ii) Historical cost convention

 These financial statements have been prepared under the historical cost convention, except for financial assets and liabilities measured at fair value.